LogoLogo

 Custom GStreamer Pipeline

 In some cases, you may require more control over the process that grabs video from your device and makes it available to Scout.
-The Scout Agent and Scout SDK both allow you to configure a custom GStreamer Pipeline which can handle pulling video from your camera.
-GStreamer is open source and supports user plug-ins that allow you to write your own C code in case you need to utilize 3rd party device drivers to pull the data.
+The Scout Agent and Scout SDK both allow you to configure a custom GStreamer Pipeline which can handle pulling video from your camera. is open source and supports user plug-ins that allow you to write your own C code in case you need to utilize 3rd party device drivers to pull the data.

 To get started, you should first familiarize yourself with GStreamer pipelines.
 The following are a few examples of pulling video from various sources. gst-launch-1.0 is a command-line program that will execute the pipeline and display the output.